-Now, it doesn't have to be a five-star review, although I sure hope that you love the show.
-I really want your honest feedback, so I can create an awesome show that provides tons of value for you.
-So visit abilitiesrehabilitation.com/podcastlaunch to learn more about the contest and how to enter.
-And I'll be announcing the winners on the show in episode ten.
+It doesn't have to be a five-star rating, although I sure hope you love the show.
+I'd really want your honest feedback so I can create an awesome podcast that provides tons of value.
+To learn more about me and the work that I do, visit my website at www.abilitiesrehabilitation.com/clinicianscorner to download your free Getting it All Done at Work process and to see what I'm up to.
 Thanks so much.